AOL83/RPSLS/README.md

 Now for my JavaScript this is a JavaScript file that creates a Rock, Paper, Scissors, Lizard, Spock game.
 The game includes an audio player, a clock, a modal with game rules, and an interactive game page where players can select their move and play against the computer.

-The first section of the code creates an audio player that allows the user to select and play a background music for the game.
+The first section of the code creates an audio player that allows the user to select and play background music for the game.
 The audio player includes a play/pause button and an input field to select the audio file.
 The play button is designed to change color from white to green when the audio is playing, and the play icon is designed to rotate while the audio is playing.

 The second section of the code creates a clock that displays the current date and time at the top of the page.
 The clock updates every second using the setInterval() function.